 Send your file as an attachment in an email to your lab instructor (find our email addresses on the GEOG 204 Syllabus webpage) using the subject line GEOG 204 A1 by the beginning of lab next week.

-The first assignment will be worth 5 marks.
 Late assignments will be docked 5% per week it is late, but please get in touch with us if you have a problem with a deadline.